 - Article Updates

 That session sent me down a research rabbit hole.
-If I’m burning 750-964 calories across 8+ miles, averaging 152 BPM for two hours, this isn’t recreational floating.
+If I’m burning 750-964 calories across 8+ miles at 152 BPM for two hours, this isn’t recreational floating.
 This is endurance athletics.
-And endurance athletes train their bodies for the specific demands of their sport.
-So I went looking for the science: what does SUP actually demand from your musculoskeletal system, and what does the peer-reviewed literature say about preparing for those demands?
+So I went looking for the science: what does SUP actually demand from your musculoskeletal system, and what does the peer-reviewed literature say about preparing for it?
+What I found changed how I think about my off-water training completely.

 Key Takeaways